cksystemsteaching/selfie/README.md

 What if we need to initialize 64-bit registers with values that fit into 64 bits but not 32 bits, that is, the 20 bits `lui` can handle plus the 12 bits `addi` can handle?
 This is of course also possible, it just takes a few more instructions to do that, in particular the arithmetic `add` and `mul` instructions introduced below.
 We nevertheless do not show here how but encourage you to try once you know how arithmetic instructions work.
 It is a nice exercise in machine programming.

 However, before introducing arithmetic instructions we expand our initialization story from registers to main memory.
-Since we are now able to initialize registers to any value we like, the next question is how to do the same with main memory.
+Since we are now able to initialize registers to any value we like, the next question is how to do the same with main memory, and then use whatever we store in memory for computation.

 #### Memory

-The next two RISC-U instructions we introduce are the `ld` and `sd` instructions which allow us to access main memory.
-Again, all examples are real, executable code of the selfie system.
+The next two RISC-U instructions we introduce are the `ld` and `sd` instructions where `ld` stands for *load double word* and `sd` for *store double word*.
+Loading a double word means to copy a 64-bit machine word from memory to one of the 32 general-purpose 64-bit registers.
+Storing a double word just refers to the other direction from register to memory.

+While identifying a register is easy since there are only 32, identifying a memory address is not that easy, simply because there are so many.
+How many again?
+Our machine has a 32-bit main memory address space with up to 4GB of byte-addressed main memory storage.
+Thus there are 2^32^ memory addresses which means that we need 32 bits to encode an address.

+Well, the `lui` and `addi` instructions come to our rescue here.
+Just one of each allows us to initialize a register with any 32-bit value we like!
+We can then interpret the value in that register as memory address.
+That's exactly what `ld` and `sd` do.
+In fact, since they only need to identify two registers, similar to the `addi` instruction, there are 12 bits left for an immediate value which is interpreted as an offset relative to the address.
+Thus the addressing mode of `ld` and `sd` is called *register-relative addressing*.
+Let us take a look at an `sd` instruction from our running example:

 ```
-0x30(~1): 0xFEA1BC23: sd a0,-8(gp)
+0x30(~1): 0xFEA1BC23: sd a0,-8(gp)     // initialize heap
 ```

 ```